daverosoff/PreTeXtual/README.md

 ![Image of quick panel showing xml id values](media/quickpanel-xrefs.png)

-3. If you set the setting `"mbx_root_file"` in your User settings (this will be improved in a future release), then ref completion as described above will recursively search for `xml:id` through all your `xi:includes` starting with the indicated root file.
-Use an absolute path name for the value of the setting.
+4. If you set an MBX root file, then ref completion as described above will recursively search for `xml:id` through all your `xi:includes` starting with the indicated root file.
+Run the command "Set MBX Root File" from the Preferences menu or the Command Palette.
+Be sure to use an absolute path name for the value of the setting.

-4. Type `chp`, `sec`, `ssec`, or `sssec` and hit `Tab` to activate the subdivision snippets.
+5. Type `chp`, `sec`, `ssec`, or `sssec` and hit `Tab` to activate the subdivision snippets.
 A blank `title` element is provided and the cursor positioned within it.
 As you type, the `xml:id` field for the subdivision is filled with similar text mirroring the title you are entering.